floviken/mkdocs/docs/gentoo_handbook.md

 Whenever someone asks Portage to perform some action regarding software titles, it will use the ebuilds on the system as a base.
 It is therefore important to regularly update the ebuilds on the system so Portage knows about new software, security updates, etc.
 #### Updating the Gentoo repository
-The Gentoo repository is usually updated with rsync, a fast incremental file transfer utility.
-Updating is fairly simple as the emerge command provides a front-end for rsync:
+The Gentoo repository is usually updated with **rsync**, a fast incremental file transfer utility.
+Updating is fairly simple as the **emerge** command provides a front-end for **rsync**:

 ``` shell
 root # emerge --sync
 ```

-Sometimes firewall restrictions apply that prevent rsync from contacting the mirrors.
+Sometimes firewall restrictions apply that prevent **rsync** from contacting the mirrors.
 In this case, update the Gentoo repository through Gentoo's daily generated snapshots.
-The emerge-webrsync tool automatically fetches and installs the latest snapshot on the system:
+The **emerge-webrsync** tool automatically fetches and installs the latest snapshot on the system:

 ``` shell
 root # emerge-webrsync
 ```

 An additional advantage of using emerge-webrsync is that it allows the administrator to only pull in Gentoo repository snapshots that are signed by the Gentoo release engineering GPG key.
-More information on this can be found in the Portage features section on fetching validated Gentoo repository snapshots.
+More information on this can be found in the Portage features section on [fetching validated Gentoo repository snapshots(#Portage features
+)].
 ### Maintaining software
 #### Searching for software
 There are multiple ways to search through the Gentoo repository for software.
 One way is through emerge itself.
 By default, emerge --search returns the names of packages whose title matches (either fully or partially) the given search term.